 PEP promotes accelerated growth of dermal progenitors and blood vessels while reducing oxidative free radicals and inflammation to drive full thickness healing of chronic ischemic wounds.
 Revascularization and rapid healing has been demonstrated in preclinical animal studies.
 The ClinicalTrials.gov identifier for this study is NCT04664738.

 PEP is the first off-the-shelf regenerative exosome designed for intravascular delivery for heart attack patients.
 It is designed to be administered seamlessly with established stent deployment and cardiac procedures.
 Its long-term viability has been shown in preclinical models to promote new blood vessel growth, cell recruitment and cell survival, ultimately leading to reduced scarring and improved heart function.
-A phase 1b/2a study to treat heart attack patients with PEP is planned to start recruiting patients in the spring of 2021.
 The ClinicalTrials.gov identifier for this study is NCT04327635.